OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 * `#3020 <http://dev.opennebula.org/issues/3020>`_ OpenNebula should check the available space in the frontend before doing an undeploy
 * `#2880 <http://dev.opennebula.org/issues/2880>`_ Unicode chars in VM name are truncated
 * `#2502 <http://dev.opennebula.org/issues/2502>`_ deleting image in locked state leaves current operation in progress and files not cleaned
-* `#2488 <http://dev.opennebula.org/issues/2488>`_ A failed resume action will destroy and recreate the VM on the next resume
 * `#3139 <http://dev.opennebula.org/issues/3139>`_ Drivers do not work with rbenv

 Drivers - Network